List of A Series of Unfortunate Events characters: Babs

 Babs first appears in The Hostile Hospital.

 She is the head of Heimlich Hospital's Human Resources Department.
 She is never seen but is heard over an intercom, which distorts her voice and makes it sound "scratchy".
 She seems to believe that the Baudelaires should be "seen and not heard" which is ironic since she cannot see them anyway.
 Count Olaf, disguised as Mattathias, later stole her position to take control of the hospital and hinted that he pushed her off the roof of the hospital as he said she had "decided to pursue a career as a stuntwoman" and had "started jumping off buildings immediately."
 This means that Olaf probably pushed her off a roof or forced her to jump off one.
 Either way, Babs was implied to have been killed.

 In the TV series, Babs is portrayed by Kerri Kenney-Silver.
 She is actually seen in this version and is easily stressed, carrying a paper bag around to breathe into when she begins to hyperventilate.
 Babs is also obsessed with paperwork.
 Despite them not being on her list, she allows Count Olaf, disguised as Dr. Mattathias Medicalschool, and his troupe into the hospital.
 Later, they capture her and Count Olaf replaces her as the head of the Human Resources Department.
 When Violet is also captured, she attempts to escape with Babs, but Babs's nervous laughter and loud speech results in them being captured by Count Olaf again and separated.
 Despite Count Olaf threatening to kill her at this point, Babs survives and is later seen escaping Heimlich Hospital during the fire and mourning the loss of her clipboard and paperwork.
 Mr. Poe attempts to comfort her as he chases after the Baudelaires.
-In "The Penultimate Peril" Pt.
-1, Babs is pretending to date Jerome Squalor according to J.S.'s instructions, and she seems to be interested in Mrs. Bass.
-Babs mentioned that she met Jerome at a support group for people who were badly affected by Esmé.